About the Journal

 Detail for demand draft/cheque:

 Demand draft / cheque should be in favour of “National Journal of Community Medicine" payable at 'Surat' at the address

 "Dr. Priyanka Patel, C-303, Suryam Sky, Opp.
 New L. P. Savani School, Palanpor, Surat - 395009, Gujarat".

-Authors contributing to National Journal of Community Medicine agree to publish their articles under the Creative Commons-Attribution-Share Alike 4.0 (CC-BY-SA 4.0) allowing third parties to copy and redistribute the material in any medium or format, and to remix, transform, and build upon the material, for any purpose, even commercially, under the condition that appropriate credit is given, that a link to the license is provided, and that authors indicate if changes were made.
-Authors may do so in any reasonable manner, but not in any way that suggests the licensor endorses authors or authors' use.
+Authors contributing to National Journal of Community Medicine agree to publish their articles under the Creative Commons-Attribution-Share Alike 4.0 (CC-BY-SA 4.0) allowing third parties to copy and redistribute the material in any medium or format, and to remix, transform, and build upon the material, for any purpose, even commercially, under the condition that appropriate credit is given, that a link to the license is provided, and that you indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.